yemreyolcu/live-auction-websocket-spring-vue/README.md

-# Kartaca Internship Case - Web Socket
+# Web Socket Live Auction

-This project consists of a series of tasks offered and requested by Kartaca company for internship.
-These are generally as follows.
 A web application that signals live is required for the auction process.

 ## Ortam Değişkenleri